 Fleet’s mission is to Connect Everything using cutting-edge communications and space technologies to enable the next industrial revolution.

-As Lead Payload Engineer you will be leading a team of embedded system engineers charged with the development of Fleets next generation satellite payload.
+As Head of Payload you will be leading a team of embedded system engineers charged with the development of Fleets next generation satellite payload.
 You will need to have experience in the design and production of satellite communication payloads, preferably for small satellite and using software-defined systems.
 Excellent collaboration and leadership skills, along with a positive attitude are critical.

 Support the Engineers in your team to managing the system engineering of a mission payload, leveraging your space communication payload technical expertise.